hkumar102/UnitOfWork.Service/README.md

 UnitOfWork is a Dot Net Core Library to implemented for unit of work patterns, Query Handler Patter, repository and direct MS SQL queries using dapper.

 ### Note**
-Keeping this repository private for now.
+Keeping source code private for now.
 If you you all think its something which you want to use then i will make it public.

 ## Installation